mailjet/magento-mailjet-plugin-official/README.md

 **Important!**
 * Make sure to apply the settings for each "Configuration scope"!
-* The email address used by the Mailjet Plugin for sending emails is the "Magento General Contact" (Can be found in Magento Admin > General > Contacts > General contact).
+* The email address used by the Mailjet Plugin for sending emails is the "Magento General Contact" (Can be found in Magento Admin > General > Store Email Addresses > General contact).
 This address must also be validated in your [Mailjet account](https://app.mailjet.com/account/sender).
 * If you are not yet a Mailjet user, please click [Register](https://app.mailjet.com/signup?p=magento-3.0) to create a new account.

 ## Screenshots